Warframe: Plot

-In the game's "The Second Dream" quest, which was introduced in December 2015, the player discovers that the Lotus is a Sentient known as Natah, rebelling against the Sentients to protect the Tenno, desiring to have surrogate children after losing her ability to procreate.
-The Lotus' father, Hunhow, sends a vengeful assassin called the Stalker to Lua (the remains of Earth's Moon), which the Lotus had hidden in the Void, to find its secret.
-The Lotus dispatches the Tenno there to stop the Stalker, arriving too late as the Stalker unveils the entity that the Lotus had protected: a human child known as the Operator, who is the real Tenno controlling the Warframes through the course of the game.
-The Operator is one of several tenno children that survived the passage of the Zariman Ten 0 colony ship through the Void; the adults have all gone mad from its travel.
+The player discovers that the Lotus is a Sentient known as Natah, rebelling against her own kind to protect the Tenno, desiring to have surrogate children after losing her ability to procreate.
+The Lotus' father, Hunhow, sends an assassin called the Stalker to Lua (the remains of Earth's Moon), which the Lotus had hidden in the Void, to find its secret.
+The Lotus dispatches the Tenno to stop the Stalker, arriving too late as the Stalker unveils the entity that the Lotus had protected: a human child known as the Operator, who is the real Tenno controlling the Warframes through the course of the game.
+The Operator is one of several Tenno children that survived the passage of the Zariman Ten Zero colony ship through the Void; the adults having all gone mad from its travel.
 When the ship returned to the Orokin Empire, the children had all been put to sleep for thousands of years, outlasting the fall of the Empire, to be found by the Lotus and becoming the Tenno (Tenno short for the "Ten Zero" of the ship's name).
-The power of the Void gave these children the power of Transference.
-An ability that allows them to control Warframes.
-From this point forward, the player can then engage in missions both as the Warframe and the Operator.
+The power of the Void gave these children the power to control Warframes.

 Throughout various updates, various quests have been released after the Second Dream that elaborates on the story.
 "The War Within" quest introduced the Grineer Queens, rulers of the Grineer, and their asteroid-based Kuva Fortress, also giving the Operator the ability to act fully on their own as another playable entity, rather than a single-use attack.
-Quests afterward would introduce figures such as "The Man In The Wall," a mysterious entity, presumably from the Void, who takes on the visage of whoever sees them, most often as the playable Operator, and Ballas, one of the last living Orokin, assumed to be responsible for creating the Warframes.
+Quests afterward would introduce figures such as "The Man In The Wall," a mysterious entity, presumably from the Void, who takes on the visage of whoever sees them, most often as the playable Operator, and Ballas, one of the last living Orokin, responsible for creating the Warframes.